Barn (album)

-Barn is the 43rd studio album by Canadian-American singer-songwriter Neil Young and his 14th with American rock band Crazy Horse.
+Barn is the forty-third studio album by Canadian-American singer-songwriter Neil Young and his 14th with American rock band Crazy Horse.
 The album was released on December 10, 2021, by Reprise Records.
 A stand-alone film of the same name directed by Young's wife Daryl Hannah was also released for streaming and on Blu-ray.

 Background

 The album is Young's first since the COVID-19 pandemic, and the sessions marked the first time he attempted to record since 2019.
-Lofgren explains, "In April or May, Neil reached out and said, 'Look, we're not going to be able to play until next summer at the earliest.
+Crazy Horse band member Nils Lofgren explains, "In April or May, Neil reached out and said, 'Look, we're not going to be able to play until next summer at the earliest.
 It's just weird to not do anything as a band for a year and a half.
 I have four songs I wrote.
 Why don't we get together, safely, in the Rockies and just be old friends with instruments on and maybe record a few songs?'
 He had in mind that maybe we'd do that a few times in different locations, every couple of months get together somewhere safely — with testing and masks and all that stuff, vaccinations, and maybe after three trips we'd have an album."

 Lofgren continues, "The plan was to get four songs.
 He thought maybe he'd write another one.
 He thought we might do that in two or three other locations through the year, just to work towards a record.
 The great news was, he kept writing.
 All of a sudden, we had 10 songs.
 When Neil came up with this idea it was a Godsend to get together and not only be a professional musician, but to do it with a group of great players I've known for over half a century, making new music.
 Sitting around telling tales and catching up as old friends is a great thing, but after every half hour of that you get up and play for a couple hours and create new music.
 That's a real gift."